Power monoids and their arithmetic: a survey: Into the future.

+to be a factorization of $H$ it is necessary that $2^k \ge n$, i.e., $k \ge \log_2(n)$.
+Since every factorization of $H$ contains a subword that, up to a permutation of its letters, is a \textit{minimal} factorization of $H$, this entails the desired inequality on $\mu_H(H)$.

-If confirmed, this latter conjecture would imply that, up to isomorphism, there are only finitely many pairs $(H,K)$ of finite monoids such that the systems of minimal lengths of $\mathcal P_{\fin,1}(H)$ and $\mathcal P_{\fin,1}(K)$ coincide.
+In particular, Eq.~\eqref{equ:log-inequality} implies that, given a finite monoid $H$, there are only finitely many monoids $K$ (up to isomorphism) such that the systems of minimal lengths of $\mathcal{P}_{\text{fin},1}(H)$ and $\mathcal{P}_{\text{fin},1}(K)$ coincide.
+This relies on the fact that, up to isomorphism, there are finitely many monoids of order less than or equal to a fixed integer $N \ge 1$.

 \begin{question} Given a monoid $H$ and an integer $k \ge 1$, denote by $\mathscr U_k(\mathcal P_{\fin,1}(H))$ and $\mathscr U_k^{\sf m}(\mathcal P_{\fin,1}(H))$ the union of all length sets and the union of all minimal length sets of $\mathcal P_{\fin,1}(H)$ containing $k$, respectively.
 Is $\mathscr U_k(\mathcal P_{\fin,1}(H))$ an interval for every [large] $k \in \mathbb N^+$?
 What about $\mathscr U_k^{\sf m}(\mathcal P_{\fin,1}(H))$?
 Note that the empty set is an interval. \end{question}